T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

   * *sendMailFrom* - Sender of the email.
 Optional: 'realname <john@doe.com>'. **Mandatory**.
   * *sendMailSubject* - Subject of the email.
   * *sendMailReplyTo* - Reply this email address.
 Optional: 'realname <john@doe.com>'.
-  * *sendMailAttachment* - List of files to attach to the mail.
-Multiple files separated by comma.
+  * *sendMailAttachment* - List of 'sources' to attach to the mail as files.
+Check `attachment`_ for options.
   * *sendMailHeader* - Specify custom header.
   * *sendMailFlagAutoSubmit* - **on|off** - If 'on' (default), the mail contains the header
     'Auto-Submitted: auto-send' - this suppress a) OoO replies, b) forwarding of emails.